tencentyun/intlcloud-documents/product/物联网/物联云IoT Hub/控制台使用手册/产品管理/产品类型_intl.md

 [//]: # (chinagitpath:XXXXX)

-There are two types of products that can be created in the IoT Hub Console: general products and NB-IoT products.
+There are two types of products that can be created in the IoT Hub Console: standard products and NB-IoT products.
 The difference is whether their communication methods and modules support re-development.
 ![](https://main.qcloudimg.com/raw/f6e66177d91dad72cd423cdd714e0197/LoRa_product.png)
 ### General Products